isomerpages/sportsg-corp/_anti-doping-singapore/Testing/Where.md

 **THIRD PARTY AUTHORISATION**

 Athletes may delegate filing responsibilities for some or all required whereabouts filing to a third party, such as a coach, team manager or a NSA staff.
 Athletes remain ultimately responsible for making sure their whereabouts information is accurate, whether or not their whereabouts information are filed by the authorised representative or by the athlete.

+A written authorisation on the [ADS Whereabouts Authorised Representative form](/anti-doping-singapore/resources/policies-and-forms), signed by both the athlete and the authorised representative, should be submitted to ADS before access to ADAMS is made available to the authorised representative to file whereabouts information on the athlete's behalf.

+#### **RETIREMENT AND REINSTATEMENT**

+Athletes in the RTP or DTP who intend to retire from active competition must submit a written notice using the [ADS Athlete Retirement Notification Form](/anti-doping-singapore/resources/policies-and-forms) to inform ADS and their NSA of their retirement.

+Athletes, who had previously retired whilst in the RTP or DTP and intend to return to active competition, must provide written notification to ADS and their NSA using the [ADS Return to Competition Notification Form](/anti-doping-singapore/resources/policies-and-forms) **at least 6 months** before returning to competition.
+Athletes who violate this requirement will have their competition results disqualified.